DeepHeart: Semi-Supervised Deep Learning for Cardiovascular Risk Prediction

 - Semi Supervised Sequence Learning for Continuous Digital Biomarkers.
 Neural Information Processing Systems, Machine Learning for Healthcare Workshop.
 Dec 2016.

 - DeepHeart: Semi-Supervised Sequence Learning for Cardiovascular Risk Prediction.
-To Appear, AAAI Conference on Artificial Intelligence, Feb 2018 (AAAI-18)
+AAAI Conference on Artificial Intelligence, Feb 2018 (AAAI-18)

 Screening for Atrial Fibrillation

 Atrial Fibrillation, the most common abnormal heart rhythm, causes 1 in 4 strokes and frequently goes undiagnosed.
 In the mRhythm Study, DeepHeart detected atrial fibrillation with 97% accuracy (c-statistic) using optical heart rate sensors, setting the stage for cost-effective, broadly-deployed AF screening.